towolf/towolf.github.com/docs/PsychBasic/DrawFormattedText.markdown

 characters '\\n'.
-Whenever a newline character '\\n' is encountered, a linefeed and carriage return is performed, breaking the text string into lines. 'sx' defines the left border of the text: If it is left out, text starts at x\-position zero, otherwise it starts at the specified position 'sx'.
+Whenever a newline character '\\n' is encountered, a linefeed and carriage return is performed, breaking the text string into lines. 'sx' defines the left border of the text: If it is left out, text starts at x-position zero, otherwise it starts at the specified position 'sx'.
 If sx=='center', then each line of text is horizontally centered in the window.
 If sx=='right', then each line of text is right justified to the right border of the target window, or of 'winRect' if provided. 'sy'